 In May 2019, I try out my first React hook, a useState.
 It worked well.
 I couldn't really figure out why I would use it instead of using mobx for state management we used elsewhere, but the example was that it was a click-and-drag and it made sense to keep that click-and-drag mouse position state local to the component rather than the "app".

-The book "Learning React" also helped me to understand hooks but only indirectly.
-The book had examples of pure function components, but was written pre-hooks.
-With hooks added in React 16.8 (released Feb 2019), it took a little brain exercising, but I understood how hooks can be applied to function components.
+With hooks added in React 16.8 (released Feb 2019), it took a little brain exercising, but I quickly understood how hooks can be applied to function components.

 react-testing-library